Lane Kirkland

-Life and career
+Early life

 Kirkland was born in Camden, South Carolina, the son of Louise Beardsley (Richardson) and Randolph Withers Kirkland.
 He rose over his career to head the 16-million-member American labor movement.

 In 1941, Kirkland entered the United States Merchant Marine Academy, graduated 1942, and became a deck officer on U.S. merchant ships during World War II.
 After the war, he worked in the Research Department of the AFL.
 He received a B.S. degree from the Edmund A. Walsh School of Foreign Service at Georgetown University.

 Kirkland married Edith Draper Hollyday in June 1944, with whom he had five daughters.

 A year after their divorce in 1972, he married the Prague-born Irena Neumann (1925–2007).
 An Auschwitz survivor, Neumann had previously been married to film producer Henry T. Weinstein, who had directed Marilyn Monroe's final unfinished picture.
 The couple had been close to Monroe during the last months of her life.